Homeless and insecurely housed people in Hastings

 Can digital help rough sleepers get the health support they need?

-As a wave 2 NHS WDP Pathfinder, Good Things Foundation worked with Seaview, Hastings and Rother CCG, St John's Ambulance and the local library service.
+As a wave 2 NHS WDP Pathfinder, Good Things Foundation worked with Seaview, Hastings and Rother CCG and St John's Ambulance.

 People engaged in the Pathfinder

 A guide to supporting the homeless community to use digital to improve their access to health

 Evaluation for the digital inclusion with the homeless community pathfinder.

 A selection of stories showing the variety of ways that digital inclusion can have positive affects with this community.

 A chance to take stock on what has been working well and what to iterate for beta

 An evolving document tracking the progress of the Pathfinder.